Friday, July 23, 2021

 “The Illinois Federation of Teachers applauds Comptroller Mendoza’s continued commitment to transparency and accountability through the passage of HB 571, the TIF Accountability Act,” said IFT President Dan Montgomery.
 “It is important for school leaders, including union leaders, to understand how a TIF will impact local school funding.
 This legislation will provide the necessary information to truly assess a TIF’s financial impact on the community and ensure that the TIF process isn’t being abused.”

-The provisions in the measure only would apply to TIF districts beginning in or after fiscal year 2022.
+The provisions in the measure only would apply to TIF projects beginning in or after fiscal year 2022.

 TIF districts are an economic development tool used to generate investment and economic growth, improve infrastructure, and increase property values in blighted areas of a community.